Mitch Shirra

-Mitchell Owen (Mitch) Shirra (born 27 September 1958 in Auckland, New Zealand) is a former motorcycle speedway rider who rode with the Coventry Bees, Reading Racers, Swindon Robins and Ipswich Witches in the British League.
+Mitchell Owen Shirra (born 27 September 1958 in Auckland) is a New Zealand former motorcycle speedway rider who rode with the Coventry Bees, Reading Racers, Swindon Robins and Ipswich Witches in the British League.
+During his career he rode as and was better known as Mitch Shirra.
+He earned 17 caps for the New Zealand national speedway team.

 Career

 Shirra began riding at the Kembla Grange Speedway in New South Wales in 1973 at the age of 14 (he lied about his age in order to race as riders had to be at least 16 years old), although he would consider the Liverpool Speedway in Sydney as his home track.
 Early in his career this actually led him to ride as an Australian rider, though by the late 1970s when his true age and nationality was revealed he would be considered a New Zealand rider.

 In 1975, Shirra joined the Coventry Bees and was loaned out to the Coatbridge Tigers for a year.
-From 1976-1982 he rode for Coventry then transferred to the Reading Racers.
-In 1987 he was loaned out to the Swindon Robins but returned to Reading in 1988–1989.
+From 1976 to 1982, he rode for Coventry then transferred to the Reading Racers.
+In 1987, he was loaned out to the Swindon Robins but returned to Reading in 1988–1989.
 In 1990 he was banned from the British League for a season for bringing the sport into disrepute after failing two drug tests.
 Controversy about the decision soon followed and the ban was lifted by the speedway control board.
 After three months, Shirra returned to racing for the remainder of the 1990 season.
 He returned to race for Reading in 1991, Swindon in 1992, the Ipswich Witches in 1993 and 1994 he was awarded best club rider that season.

 In February 1978, Shirra won his first championship meeting when he took out the Australasian Championship at the Western Springs Speedway in Auckland.